30 - 31 January, 2019

 + 44 (0) 207 368 9465

-In Q3 of 2017 WBR Digital & Smart Manufacturing Leaders Summit surveyed 100 Heads of Manufacturing.
+In Q3 of 2017 WBR Digital & Connected Manufacturing Leaders Summit surveyed 100 Heads of Manufacturing.
 The research targeted a range sectors from Automotive and Defence to FMCG.
 Respondents to the survey were VP’s of Manufacturing and Operations, Directors of IT, and others of an equal standing.